 Megan Hullander: Can you tell us about how the publication of Ol Pejeta came about?
 Why did you want to turn this story into a book?

-Megan: That lens of optimism on tragedy is seen in yours and Sam’s work, did you and Sam [Anderson] talk about that before going into it?
+Megan: There is a lens of optimism in this tragedy in your and Sam Anderson’s work, did you two talk about that before going into it?

 Jack: Not at all.
 I am not a wildlife photographer.
 I don’t have that kind of kit and long zooms.
 I went out with my usual equipment and eventually was able to photograph them as if it were a portrait of a person sitting next to me.
 I thought I would feel very sad, and it was, obviously, sad, but also there is a quietness to these sort of extinctions.
 They are looked after very well, and their lives are very simple and undramatic.
 They are let out and they graze and fall asleep in the sun.
 It’s quite endearing and lovely to watch.

 Megan: The photos play with that enormous power that is counterbalanced with a sort of delicacy, technically how did you approach doing that?

 Jack: I always like to not present what you expect.
 I love picking up details and showing the textures of the place and the intimacy they have with their caretakers.
 They are these massive creatures that are awe-inspiring in a kind of terrifying and beautiful way.
 You’re next to them and you feel very young.
 They feel like ancient creatures that have been here for millions of years.
 Rhinos have been around for millennia.
 They have this intense age even though they are not old rhinos particularly.
 And the iconography of a rhino is essentially a horn and hunched back and a bulky body.
 So it’s always quite fun to play with what someone’s expecting.
 I brought things to shoot through to kind of stretch their shape and blur the lines of them, especially because the landscape there is so flat.

 Megan: That blurring and stretching often gives a kind of slowness to your images—how did the concept of time in the context of their story inform this series?